EXTRADEEN/holberton-low_level_programming/pointers_arrays_strings/README.md

 5-string_toupper - Is a function that changes all lowercase letters of a string to uppercase.
 6-cap_string - Is a function that capitalizes all word of a string.
 7-leet - Is a function that encodes a string into 1337.
+0-memset - Is a function that fills memory with a constat byte.